rafael-santiago/kryptos/doc/INTERNALS.md

 ## Some meaningful header files

-Some of the detailed headers includes their own implementation files.
+Some of the detailed headers include their own implementation files.
 A header implementation file usually has the same name of the header file but the file extension is ``.c`` instead of ``.h``.

+For the library code never include using "..."  always use ``<...>``.

 ### src/kryptos_types.h